jonathanperret/docker-elixir/README.md

 ## About this Image

-This image is based off of the official Docker Erlang image.
+This image is based off of an official Debian image.
 It is configured for the latest release of Elixir and exposes the `iex` command.

+It was originally created by Anthony Smith at https://github.com/sticksnleaves/docker-elixir.

 ## How to use This Image

 #### Create a `Dockerfile` in your Project

 ```
-  FROM sticksnleaves/elixir
+  FROM jonathanperret/elixir

   # Do stuff for my project here
 ```